-The full Investment Beliefs are set out in the Scheme's Statement of Investment Policies and Objectives (SIPO).
+The full Investment Beliefs are set out in the Scheme's Statement of Investment Policy and Objectives (SIPO).

-The Investment Beliefs, SIPO and MAS Responsible Investment Policy are reviewed annually, and specialist investment managers report on investment risk and opportunities, including those related to climate, at each IC meeting.
+The Investment Beliefs, SIPO and MAS Responsible Investment Policy are reviewed at least annually, and specialist investment managers report on investment risks and opportunities, including those related to climate, at each IC meeting.
 This helps inform the tactical and strategic asset allocation of the Funds in the Scheme.